-Daily Tours will begin later in the season, as soon as we can open the ship to the public.
+Daily Tours will begin as soon as we can open the ship to the public in late November or early December.
 Please subscribe to our newsletter below to receive updates on when tickets will be available.

 For visitors with limited mobility or families traveling with small children, please see the information posted under Weather, Cancellations, and Accessibility.